autolab/Autolab/docs/instructors.md

 ## File Manager

 Displays files within a course and allows you to rename, delete, and add files automatically via an interface.

+You can access the File Manager via the Manage Course dropdown.